mpeeples2008/ArchNetSci/_book/02-network-data-formats.md

 ### Node and Edge Information{#NodeAttributes}

 Frequently we want to use other information about nodes and edges (node location, site type, edge weight, etc.) in our analyses and need to track these data in a separate attribute object or data column.
 One common way to do this is to simply create a data frame that contains the required attribute information and call specific data from this data frame when needed.
-As the following example shows, it is also possible to directly assign attributes to nodes or edges in an `igraph` network object and use those for subsequent analyses using the `V()` for nodes (V for vertices) and `E()` for edges calls within `igraph`.
+As the following example shows, it is also possible to directly assign attributes to nodes or edges in an `igraph` network object and use those for subsequent analyses using the `V()` for nodes (V standing for vertices) and `E()` for edges calls within `igraph`.

 In the following example we use [this file](data/Cibola_attr.csv) which includes basic attribute data by site (node) for all sites in the network we've been working with here.
 This file includes x and y coordinates for the sites, information on the presence/absence and shape of Great Kiva public architectural features at those sites, and the Region to which they have been assigned.
 First we read in the data.